-Tents can be erected on the site without special requirements for the ground types, all the common ground types such as sand, lawn, asphalt, concrete and tile floor are OK for you to set up the tents.
+Tents can be erected on the site without special requirements for the ground types, all the common ground types such as sand, lawn, asphalt, concrete, and tile floor are OK for you to set up the tents.
 But tent fixing methods are different for different terrain conditions and usage of tents.
-As the leading brand in China, Liri Tent provides you four tent fixing methods.
+As the leading brand in China, Liri Structure provides you four tent fixing methods.

 1. Concrete floor (temporary solution)

 General speaking, you can fix the tent base plates by expandable bolts on concrete and asphalt floor (at least 25cm thick).
 It’s a simple fixing method that can fix the tents very well, but the expandable bolts will do some damages to the concrete or asphalt floor, so you need to pre-consider whether the ground is allowed to be destructed or not.

 This fixing method mainly applies to soft ground types like sand, soil or lawn, and is usually used in outdoor lawn wedding tents, tents erected in parks etc. We use the steel pegs (ground anchors) to fix the tent firmly on the ground, and you just need to fill the small holes in the ground after the tents and pegs are removed.